Jip-M/Applied-ML-Template/README.md

 ***Important!***
 Before getting started and running the pipeline, it is important to mention that the pipeline will atuomatically download the data locally.
 This implies that you need quite an amount of free space (up to 10 GB) to be able to run the pipeline without problems.

-To **run** the pipeline, you have to run this script:
+To **run** the pipeline, you have to run this script on the APPLIED-ML-TEMPLATE integrated terminal:
 '''
-python -m project_name.models.pipeline
+python -m pipeline
 '''

 As a result, you will see multiple checkpoints (print statements) throughout the run that highlight when the data is getting prepared, saved, start to train the models, each epoch update of the accuracy and the loss of the main model (CNN), confustion matrix and the average accuracy after 10 (set as default in the pipeline, in the initialize_CNN() function) epochs.